 The big item for me was to see Charles Vess, who has just released a new illustrated book with Neil Gaiman called Instructions.
 I’m a fan of his comic work and brought along a few Marvel graphic novels and Drawing Down The Moon, his latest art book from Dark Horse.
 He was very gracious and funny, signing my items and including a small drawing in the art book.

 The other draw was Michael Cho; I’m a die hard fan of his old school Marvel style and try and get at least one piece of art from him every show.
-At TCAF Cho and his colleagues in had their own section and were out in full force: in the context of Toronto art they appear to lead the pack, with most members having independent and mainstream art credits.
+At TCAF Cho and his colleagues in Transmission X had their own section and were out in full force: in the context of Toronto art they appear to lead the pack, with most members having independent and mainstream art credits.
 I picked up three pieces from Cho: watch eBabble Art next week for scans.
 For now I can say I’m over the moon with my items!

 Another great treat was the Fantagraphics booth, who never set up at the mainstream Toronto shows.
 They publish such a varied and wonderful breadth of books but I’m always hesitant to purchase them sight unseen: I spent a good long time flipping through every book, getting to know new content and many future purchases.